ssupattra/pyspark-streaming-twitter/README.md

 # pyspark-streaming-twitter
-This is to use Spark Streaming with Twitter.
+This is to use Spark Streaming with Twitter to identify hashtags and return top trending hashtags relating to 'pandemic'.
 See [Spark Streaming Document](http://spark.apache.org/docs/latest/streaming-programming-guide.html).

 ## Requirement
 - setup a Developer API acocunt with Twitter and create an application to get credentials (https://apps.twitter.com/)